maxmekiska/arguing_predictors/documentation/docs/evaluation.md

 from sklearn.metrics import mean_squared_log_error
 ```
 ## Data summary generation
-The following functions are used to collect all in the prior generated data and summarize them into one DataFrame.
+The following functions are used to collect all in the prior generated data and summarize them into one data frame.
 It also supports the functionality of generating a correlation matrix of the summarized data.
 ```python3
 def set_same_index(to_df: DataFrame, from_df: DataFrame) -> DataFrame:
     '''Helper function to transfer the dates of a date-time indexed dataframe to another.